-For more information, see Checking That Your Design is Properly Constrained in Chapter 5.
+Checking That Your Design is Properly Constrained

 Creating Primary Clocks

 A primary clock is a clock that defines a timing reference for your design and that is used by the timing engine to derive the timing path requirements and the phase relationship with other clocks.
 Their insertion delay is calculated from the clock source point (driver pin/port where the clock is defined) to the clock pins of the sequential cells to which it fans out.